Updated March 31, 2026

 - Commercial auto minimum liability in New Mexico is $25,000/$50,000/$10,000, which matters if your renovation crews use vehicles to move tools, materials, or equipment between jobsites.

-- New Mexico requires businesses to maintain proof of general liability coverage for most commercial leases, so contractors should be ready to show current evidence of coverage.
+- Most commercial leases in New Mexico require proof of general liability coverage, so contractors should be ready to show current evidence of coverage.

 - When comparing renovation contractor insurance requirements in New Mexico, buyers should confirm that general liability, workers’ compensation, and inland marine terms match the way they actually run jobs.